PaperMC/Velocity/README.md

 * High performance: handle thousands of players on one proxy.
 * A new, refreshing API built from the ground up to be flexible and powerful whilst avoiding design mistakes and suboptimal designs from other proxies.
-* First-class support for Paper, Sponge, Fabric and Forge.
+* First-class support for Paper, Sponge, Fabric, and Forge.
 (Other implementations may work, but we make every endeavor to support these server implementations specifically.)

 ## Building

 Velocity is built with [Gradle](https://gradle.org).
-We recommend using the wrapper script (`./gradlew`) as our CI builds using it.
+We recommend using the wrapper script (`./gradlew`) as our CI builds use it.

 It is sufficient to run `./gradlew build` to run the full build cycle.